 When I started my professional career in the 1990's I was very interested in the connection between well-being, visual arts and design.
 I was then working as a guiding artist and producer in Joensuu and had the opportunity to launch some of the first art projects in Finland that aimed for enhanced well-being.
 My own perspective belongs to the movement of positive psychology.
-I adapt the things that I have researched and learned in my art projects and courses.
+I adapt the things that I have researched and learned in my teaching, projects and courses.

 Rethinking visual art practice in relation to well-being

 Further study led to the examination of the concepts of subjective well-being (SWB), psychological well-being (PWB), hedonic and eudaimonic well-being (EWB), and flow as an optimal balance of skills and challenges and cognitive-affective experience.
 A set of relevant conceptions in order to connect the visual art practice with contemporary psychology of well-being was discovered.
 New interdisciplinary theoretical and conceptual frameworks were developed.